citp/privacy-policy-historical/s/sk/ski/skillshare.com.md

 ## Voluntary Disclosure

-Any personal information or content that you voluntarily disclose in public areas (such as your Profile page) becomes publicly available and can be collected and used by other users.
-You should exercise caution before disclosing your personal information via these public venues.
+Any personal information or content that you voluntarily disclose in public areas becomes publicly available and can be collected and used by other users for any reason.
+Your profile pages and any online classrooms you participate in are typically publicly available, although you have the ability to change the settings to limit access to these areas.
+You should exercise caution before disclosing your personal information via these or any other public venues.

 For example, if you choose to sign up for a free Skillshare account, you may have a Profile page on the site, containing your Full Name and some basic information including your location and bio.
 You may also add additional optional information to your Profile.
 You may control what type of Profile information is shown to other through your Account Settings.
 Any information you choose to provide as part of your profile should reflect how much you want other Skillshare users to know about you.
 We recommend that you guard your anonymity and sensitive information and we encourage members to think carefully about what information about themselves they disclose in their profile pages.
 You can review and revise your profile information at any time.